elastic/kibana/rfcs/text/0008_pulse.md

 In order to _dereference_ the data, we can store these mappings in a Vault or Secrets provider instead of an index in our ES.

+##### Opt-In|Out

+Similar to the current telemetry, we want to keep track of when the user opts in or out of telemetry.
+The implementation can be very similar to the current one.
+But we recently learned we need to add the origin to know what application has telemetry disabled (Kibana, Beats, Enterprise Search, ...).
+This makes me wonder if we will ever want to provide a granular option for the user to be able to cherry-pick about what channels are sent and which ones should be disabled.

 ##### Inject telemetry

 In order to minimise the amount of requests, this `POST` should accept bulks of data in the payload (mind the payload size limits if any).
 It will require authentication based on the `deploymentID` and `token` explained in the [previous endpoint](#authenticate).